 - Header image: .jpg or .png of at least 2480 x 520 pixels with a 2MB size limit.

-As you can see in the picture, there’s a profile picture on the right hand-side.
+As you can see in the picture, there’s a profile picture on the left hand-side.
 That’s why you should design your Soundcloud cover taking into consideration this white space.

 You can either leave this space blank and concentrate your elements in the right side of the banner, or try to incorporate the profile picture into the cover somehow.